nohaiz/Mobile-Programming-Project/README.md

 </ol>
 <b>Setup:</b>
 <br>
-Need to have existing login credentials.
+Need to have existing login credentials if not create a new patient.

 <hr></hr>